Youcef Touati

 Youcef Touati (29 March 1989 – 16 March 2017) was an Algerian professional footballer who played as an attacking midfielder.

 Club career

 Youth career

 Born in Saint-Denis, Touati began his career bouncing around the junior ranks of several different clubs: ES Paris, Red Star 93, CS Sedan and Paris FC.
 In 2005, at age 16, he joined the Amiens SC academy where he stayed for two years.
-In 2007, the club offered Touati a professional trainee contract but, on the advice of his agent, he declined it to go join Spanish side Villareal CF. However, he was unable to sign with Villareal since the club was not willing to pay Amiens for the transfer.
+In 2007, the club offered Touati a professional trainee contract but, on the advice of his agent, he declined it to go join Spanish side Villarreal CF. However, he was unable to sign with Villarreal since the club was not willing to pay Amiens for the transfer.
 Touati finally returned to Amiens four months later, this time to sign with the city's other team, AC Amiens.

 Pacy VEF

 At the beginning of the 2008 season, Touati signed a contract with Championnat National side Pacy Vallée-d'Eure.
 However, AC Amiens claimed that the player was still under contract with the club, forcing him to sit out the first four months of the season.
 The clubs finally reached an agreement in December 2008 allowing Touati to feature for Pacy.
 He made 18 appearances for the club in the 2008–09 season, scoring one goal.